Renz-Eryll/Renz-Eryll/README.md

 - 🎓 I'm an aspiring web developer passionate about building responsive and efficient web applications.
 - 🚀 View my projects [**here**](https://renz-portfolio-psi.vercel.app)
 - 🌱 Currently exploring more about backend technologies.
-- 🐝 Fun fact: I built an IoT-enabled bee hive monitoring system for my capstone project!
+- 🐝 Highlight: We developed an IoT-enabled stingless bee hive monitoring system for our capstone project.

 ---